MC | Keynote Speaker | Panel Moderator | Podcast Guest

 Your audience will gain: Sharper judgment about new revenue ideas, the warning signs of a bad bet, and a starting point for building income that isn't at the mercy of the next funding round.

-Leadership & Decisions
+Dynamics & Decisions

 "Jodie has a rare skill at being able to zoom into a business and pinpoint what matters whilst not losing sight of the market a business operates in more broadly.
 A great all-rounder with working on a strategy and then guiding implementation with individuals and teams to make a big difference."